Effects of self-avoidance on the packing of stiff rods on ellipsoids: Derivation

-Equations \eqref{eq: MF_chi} - \eqref{eq: MF_sig} are integral matrix equations and are generally hard to solve.
-We therefore employ another simplification, and instead of using a local definition of $\sigma$ we replace it with a global average of it: $\sigma_{glob}= \frac{ \int \sigma \dt^2 r}{\int \dt^2 r}$.
-Naturally, $\sigma_{glob}$ is diagonalized in the same coordinate system as $\Sigma$.
-Also, since $\Tr(R_i R_j) = 1$ we may (abusing notation) write $\sigma_{glob}= c\sigma_{glob}$ where $c=\frac{L}{A}$ is the density of the filament, per unit area on the spheroid.
-Since $\psi_{ij}$ is the conjugate field to $\sigma_{ij}$ (and as can be seen directly from \eqref{eq: MF_sig}) it follows the same symmetries.
-We can therefore write (omitting the "glob" subscript for simplicity )
+we may (abusing notation) write ${S}^{\rm glob}= c{S}^{\rm glob}$ where $c=\frac{L}{A}$ is the density of the filament per unit area on the spheroid.
+Since $\psi_{ij}$ is the auxiliary field to $S_{ij}$ (and as can be seen directly from Eq.\eqref{eq: MF_sig}) it follows the same symmetries.
+We can therefore write (omitting the "glob" superscript for simplicity )